Roy Moore’s sexual assault allegations cloud Alabama special Senate election

 Then, slightly a month before the special election, the Washington Post released a bombshell report of allegations that Moore had inappropriate sexual conduct with teenage girls while he was in his 30s.
 One woman alleged that Moore had her touch him in private areas when she was just 14.

-Since the report, multiple women have come forward with allegations of sexual misconduct.
+Since the initial report, additional women have come forward with allegations of sexual misconduct.

 Moore has staunchly denied the accusations, but even still, many leading Republicans have called on him to step aside from the campaign.
-Senate Majority Leader Mitch McConnell said he believes Moore’s accusers in asking him to “step aside” from the race.
+However, others – including President Trump and Steve Bannon – have stood by Moore.

-Whether Moore heeds the calls or faces further fallout from those in his party has yet to be seen.
+With less than a week to go before the special election, whether Moore faces further fallout has yet to be seen.
 Read on for a look at the special Senate election to replace Jeff Sessions.

 Roy Moore, Republican

-Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with religion, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.
-In a special primary election last month, Moore defeated incumbent Sen. Luther Strange who was tapped to fill the position when then-Sen. Jeff Sessions became the U.S. attorney general.
+Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with his religious beliefs, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.
+In a special primary election earlier this year, Moore defeated incumbent Sen. Luther Strange who was tapped to fill the position when then-Sen. Jeff Sessions became the U.S. attorney general.

 In the primary, Moore, 70, garnered the support of conservative darlings, such as former Alaska Gov. Sarah Palin and “Duck Dynasty” star Phil Robertson.
-President Donald Trump backed Strange, but his former adviser, Steve Bannon, campaigned for Moore.
+Trump initially backed Strange, but his former adviser, Steve Bannon, campaigned for Moore.

 Moore’s political past is mired in controversy, which he used to his advantage during the primary election.
 He was twice removed from Alabama’s Supreme Court.
-The first time, he was removed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to gay couples.
+The first time, he was dismissed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to same-sex couples.

 “He’s very outspoken in a variety of ways,” Taylor said of Moore.
 “He’s a little more reflective of those more populist candidates we’ve seen of late, including the president.”